comharris/readme/docs/meetings.md

 ### Purpose

-- Connect informally on administrative items (Note: May ramp down in the future).
+- Connect informally on administrative items
 - Alert team on priority information
-- Space after the meeting (19 minutes) can be used for deeper cross-team discussions
+- Time after the meeting 8:42am to 8:55am (14 minutes) is for cross-team communication and administrative items

 ## Weekly Tactical